Limmen/csle/examples/training/pomcp/rampart_castle/README.md

-# POMCP for defender planning in cyborg
+# POMCP for defender planning in RAMPART CASTLE environment

 ## Commands